pahimar/Equivalent-Exchange-3/README.md

 ## Welcome to Equivalent Exchange 3!
-Setup MCP was done mostly by the people who update the wiki, I just changed it a bit.
+Setup MCP was done mostly by the people who update How to Compile for Beginners on the wiki, I just updated/changed it a bit.
 Some credit goes to BuildCraft's README.md, which I based this README off of.

 The Minecraft Forums page can be found [here] (http://www.minecraftforum.net/topic/1540010-equivalent-exchange-3).